loomio/loomio/README.md

 SENDGRID_USERNAME=your-sendgrid-username (we use SendGrid for sending emails, which you'll need to create an account for.
-                                          if you'd rather not use sendgrid, you'll need to edit production.rb) SENDGRID_PASSWORD=your-sendgrid-password
+                                          if you'd rather not use sendgrid, you'll need to edit production.rb) SENDGRID_PASSWORD=your-sendgrid-password EXCEPTION_RECIPIENT=you@example.org (any errors that occur on your loomio instance will be sent to this email address)
 ```

 If you're using Heroku, [read here](https://devcenter.heroku.com/articles/config-vars) about how to set these environment variables.
 If you're not using Heroku, edit the `.env` file in the root of your app directory (unconfirmed whether or not this actually works).